Everything you need to know

 The University of Limerick is located in Castletroy, approximately 3km from Limerick City Centre.

-Bus Eireann public buses 304, 304A and 308 service the University of Limerick.
-There are two bus stops in the University, one inside the Main Entrance and the Second outside The Student Life Courtyard.
+Bus Eireann public buses 304 and 304A and the Dublin Coach 310 service the University of Limerick.
+There are two bus stops in the University, one inside the Main Entrance and the second outside the Student Life Courtyard.
 You can pay using cash or use a Student Leap Card for a discounted fare.
+Please note that the 310 only accepts the Student Leap Card!

 Regional bus and train services operate from Colbert Station, Parnell Street.
 You can get here by taking the 304/304A bus from UL to Sexton Street.
 There are regular connections to Dublin, Tralee, Cork, Galway, Killarney, Rosslare, Donegal, Sligo, Shannon, Derry and many other locations.